theo2612/NewObsidian/Podcast/USB our guest/Ep 5 -2FA 2 factor Authentication.md

  Hello.
 Welcome back and Thanks for adding "USB our Guest Cyber Security Tips" to your flash briefing.

- Today's Tip is about 2 factor authentication, Also refered to as 2FA, comes from Trend Micro.
+ Today's we are talking about 2 factor authentication, Also refered to as 2FA, comes from Trend Micro.
 A link to the article and 2 factor apps are in the show notes.

  In addition to good password hygenie 2 Factor Authentication is another layer of security that you can add in case Cyber thieves somehow get a hold of your username and password.